alexispurslane/LMS/README.md

-# Alchemy Sphere: A Magic-Focused Roguelike
+# Last Man Standing: A Magic-Focused Roguelike

 ## Introduction

-The goal of Alchemy Sphere is to provide a well-calibrated and simple roguelike world as a background for a rich, complex, and interesting magic system.
+The goal of Last Man Standing is to provide a well-calibrated and simple roguelike world as a background for a rich, complex, and interesting magic system.

 ## The Color Magic System

-In Alchemy Sphere's magic system, there are two main categories and several sub-categories.
+In Last Man Standing's magic system, there are two main categories and several sub-categories.
 The two main categories are _magic generators_ and _magic channelers_.